calebeurich/MoviBeers/README.md

 - MVVM Architecture

 ## Status
 This is very much a work in progress!
-I'm building this app in my spare time to improve my iOS development skills while creating something my friends and I can actually use.
+I am building this app in my spare time to improve my iOS development skills while creating something my friends and I can actually use.
 Expect bugs, unfinished features, and ongoing improvements.

 ## Purpose
 The primary purposes of this app are: